 Renting out properties has become a popular way of earning a passive income in recent times, with over two million landlords currently doing so in the UK.

-With hard-earned cash and many hours of labour being invested in these properties, it is strongly advised that adequate landlord insurance is taken out to protect one of your biggest and most expensive assets.
+With hard-earned cash and countless hours of labour being invested in these properties, we strongly advise that you take out the best landlord insurance policy to protect one of your biggest and most expensive assets.

-Landlord insurance policies can be difficult to get your head around due to the long list of optional extras that can be added to each policy, but this simple guide will give you a clear idea of the types of policies available, what they cover, how much they cost, and whether or not they’re worth it.
+Landlord insurance cover can be difficult to get your head around due to the long list of optional extras that can be added to each policy, but this simple guide will give you a clearer idea of the types of policies available, what they cover, how much they cost, and whether or not they’re worth it.

-Landlord insurance is a type of home insurance that covers rental properties for landlords.
+Landlord insurance is a type of home insurance policy that covers rental properties for landlords.

-It usually contains a number of insurance options and landlords have the ability to pick and choose which policies apply directly to their circumstances and needs.
+It usually contains a number of insurance options and landlords are able to pick and choose the policy that best meets their needs and requirements.

 Landlord buildings insurance